Professional Learning Hub

 Wednesday 29 January 2020, 9am to 4pm

 The School of Education is delighted to announce the Passion, possibility, purpose: The power of play conference.
-This conference will benefit educators working in ECEC and Primary.
+This conference will benefit educators and leaders working in ECEC and Primary education.
 This conference brings together experts in play and play-based learning for a rich and rewarding day of professional learning.
-Themes of discussion will include play in school settings, children’s rights to play and play advocacy.
+Themes of discussion will include play in school settings, nature play, Arts play, digital play and listening to children in meaningful ways about play.
 Our conference convenor is Dr Madeleine Dobson.